lefterisvl83/AIMD/README.md

 ## Main references
 Description and preliminary results of the algorithm can be found here https://doi.org/10.1109/CDC45484.2021.9683379

-A journal version is under review.
-It will be released once accepted for publication.
+A journal version is under review, and will be released once accepted for publication.